nimishamw/diem/developers.diem.com/docs/tutorials/tutorial-my-first-transaction.md

 ```

 The sequence number for an account indicates the number of transactions that have been sent from that account.
 It is incremented by one every time a transaction sent from that account is executed and stored in the Diem Blockchain.
-To learn more, refer to <Glossary>sequence number</Glossary>.
+To learn more, refer to [sequence number](,,/reference/glossary#sequence-number).

 ### Add Fake Diem Coins to Alice’s and Bob’s accounts